 You can’t send someone to email without sending them.
 People who have already signed up for an email newsletter on your website are an ideal segment to start with.

 Providing access to a free eBook, free shipping, or some other free or discounted incentive will get people to give you their contact information, allowing you to make them a loyal customer.

 You will see an example of this email marketing idea that we have created below.
 Another example is the eBook sidebar that you see on the right side of your screen if you are reading it on the desktop.

 The use of A/B split testing can help you understand what kind of subject lines, images, and appeals your customers provide.
 Every email marketing platform provides this function.

 When you go to create an email campaign, this is usually an option even before you start.
 Keep in mind to test only one variable at a time, so that you can see what effect it had on your clicks and openings.

 5. Be Clear with Your Subject Lines and Header Information

-Attempting to deceive your customers is also against spam laws and will make your business impressions less than favourable.
-In addition, some inboxes automatically throw sketch-looking emails into a spam folder, where the recipient likely doesn’t read them.
+Attempting to deceive your customers is also against spam laws and will make your business impressions less than favorable.
+Also, some inboxes automatically throw sketch-looking emails into a spam folder, where the recipient likely doesn’t read them.